 The next best step will be to ensure wire connections are secure, wiring used is not to thin, and the wire run to from Doorbell to chime kit is not too long.
 This might cause a delay or resistance in voltage.
 I recommend also checking our Chime Compatibility list to ensure the chime kit used is compatible.
 The link above is specific to the Doorbell Pro, and there are other lists available in our help center for different Doorbell models.

 If you’ve checked these variables and the Video Doorbell button is indeed not registering a push, notification, or chime as intended, or needing too much pressure, please give our support team a call at one of the numbers available here.
-We’re taking additional steps to protect our team and help reduce the spread of COVID-19, so this has resulted in longer than normal wait times.
-If you are outside of the US, please read our response to COVID-19 here to see how to contact support.
+If you are outside of the US, please visit here to see how to contact support.

 I’m having the same issue.
 My Ring Pro used to work fine with only requiring normal pressure to activate the chime however it now requires a much higher amount of pressure and is rarely activated when people push it.
 The Ring Pro detects the motion hit the chime does not ring and the event is not logged as a doorbell ring as a result.
 Is there a way to correct this issue?